Jim Evans (artist): Album art

 Returning to the mainland, Evans began to do record sleeves and continued his relationship with Surfer and Surfing magazines, doing numerous illustrations for both, including a collaboration with surfer Mike Doyle on a series of ads for Wax Research.
 Evans also contributed regularly to Skateboarder and Powder magazines.
 Working with Dean Torrance of Jan & Dean fame, he did the art for their revival album, Dead Man's Curve, and a compilation of Jan & Dean and Beach Boys hits called Golden Summer.
 In collaboration with Dean, Evans also did the art for the Beach Boys albums 15 Big Ones, and Live in London.
 At the same time, he created a logo for The Beach Boys that is still used.
 This, in turn, led to the commission to create a logo for the band Chicago.
-His list of album jackets includes; Alice Coltrane, The Robby Kreiger Band, Chicago, The Allman Brothers, Neil Young, The Beach Boys, Beastie Boys, Beck, House of Pain, Symbol Six, Face To Face, and Toto.
+His list of album jackets includes; Alice Coltrane, The Robby Kreiger Band, Chicago / Hot Streets, The Allman Brothers, Neil Young, The Beach Boys, Beastie Boys, Beck, House of Pain, Symbol Six, Face To Face, and Toto.